 Karen I. Hall Ed.S.

 Karen Hall took the helm as Superintendent at Maplewood Richmond Heights School District in July 2012, following 19 years as an educator and administrator in both Maplewood Richmond Heights School District (Assistant Superintendent) and the Pattonville School District where she was the principal at Willow Brook Elementary School.
 Before that, she worked as an elementary school assistant principal in both Pattonville and Ritenour School Districts and a teacher in the Kirkwood School District.
-Karen has her Ed.S. from Lindenwood University and is currently pursuing her doctorate of educational leadership.
+Karen has her Ed.S. from Lindenwood University and is currently pursuing her doctorate of educational leadership at Webster University.
 She has a master’s degree in educational administration from Saint Louis University and a bachelor’s degree in education from Fontbonne University.

 Superintendent Hall believes fervently in diversity and inclusive education.
 In January 2013, she received the Outstanding Administrator Award from the Missouri State Thespians Association.
 MRH teachers and students who performed in the High School’s play, The Laramie Project, nominated Hall.
 Former MRH High School student Cassidy Snyder wrote in the nomination: "Karen Hall has been an adamant supporter from the beginning.
 Her support was what made the show possible...when protesters from Westboro Baptist Church arrived; she was on the front steps, defending us through a megaphone.”